 An injured worker can also request reimbursement for attendance at hearings.
 This includes food, lodging, and lost wages.32

 The insurance company will decide based on medical evidence how long the injured worker’s claim will remain open and any permanent disability benefits that will be paid.
-It will also decide if there is vocational rehabilitation necessary.
+It will also decide if vocational rehabilitation is necessary.

 The insurance company will send a notice when the claim is closed.33

-If an injured worker disagrees with the decision or actions of the insurance company, he or she can appeal to the Department of Administration, Hearings Division by filing a Request for Hearing – Contested Claim within 70 days of the decision.34
+If an injured worker disagrees with the decision or actions of the insurance company, he or she can appeal to the Department of Administration, Hearings Division.
+To appeal, the worker must file a Request for Hearing – Contested Claim within 70 days of the decision.34

 Reopening a claim requires a letter from a doctor that states that: